faizahkureshi232/portfolio123/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
-      ## Hey I’m a AI Engineer.
-I’ve been born and raised in the world, and
+      ## Hello I’m a AI Engineer.
+I’ve been born and raised in India, and that’s
-      that’s also where I’m based.
-I’m currently a  AI engineer, look to pursue masters (also trying to building a personal brand).
+      also where I’m based.
+Looking to pursue masters  and trying to collaborate on really cool projects (also trying to building a personal brand).
 When I’m not coding, writing or creating, I eat cereals and watch Modern Family.

     media:
       type: ImageBlock